Noel Lothian: Legacy

 He is the namesake of the Noel Lothian Hall, a function space in the western end of the State Herbarium of South Australia, Adelaide Botanic Garden that opened on 16 June 2005.
 The function space and herbarium themselves are located in a refurbished tram barn.

 Personal

 Lothian was born Thomas Robert Noel Lothian, and because he was born on Christmas Day in 1915, he was known as Noel.
 He was the eldest of 3 brothers and two sisters.
 His father, Thomas Lothian, established Lothian Publishing in Melbourne, which probably instilled in Noel his love of books.
 The father of his first wife, Ngaio, was also in the book trade, working at Whitcombe and Tombs in Christchurch.

 Lothian married Ngaio Chaffey from Christchurch, New Zealand in 1940.
 They had three children, Tony (1942) and twins Andrew and Janet (1947).
 Lothian and Ngaio separated and subsequently divorced in 1970 and in 1973 he married Vivian Mack.

-Over his long life Lothian displayed many of the characteristics of his Scottish ancestry – tenacity, bluntness, perseverance and almost a delight in being politically incorrect.
-And although being a somewhat dour soul, he had a great sense of humour and enjoyed a good laugh.
-He was committed to the long haul, not for him the fly-by-nighters: when he set his sights on something he didn't give up or get distracted, witness the 25 years developing the Mt Lofty Botanic Garden from 1952 to its opening in 1977.